tpoisot/ms_pop_networks/ms_pop.md

 From a trait-based perspective, the existence of an interaction is an emergent property of the trait distribution of local populations: variations in one or both of these distributions, regardless of the mechanism involved (development, selection, plasticity, environment), are likely to alter the interaction.
-Importantly, when interaction-driving traits are subject to environmental forcing (for example, body size is expected to be lower in warm environments, @angilletta_temperature_2004), there can be covariation between environmental conditions and the occurrence of interactions. @woodward_climate_2012 demonstrated empirically that changes in food-web structure happen at the same time as changes in body mass in experimental macrocosms. **DBS: The following seems wishy-washy; can we strengthen it somehow?** Integrating trait variation over spatial or temporal gradients is a central concern at present if we are to understand, for example, network variation and its subsequent response to environmental change.
+Importantly, when interaction-driving traits are subject to environmental forcing (for example, body size is expected to be lower in warm environments, @angilletta_temperature_2004), there can be covariation between environmental conditions and the occurrence of interactions. @woodward_climate_2012 used macrocosms to experimentally demonstrate that changes in food-web structure happen at the same time as changes in species body mass distribution.
+Integrating trait variation over gradients will provide more predictive power to models of community response to environmental change.

 ## Benefits for network analysis